edguer/k8s-partitioned-worker/README.md

 - worker1, primary partition: 1, secondary partition: 2, host: server1
 - worker2, primary partition: 2, secondary partition: 1, host: server2

 In a regular, healthy environment, worker1 will always process partition 1, and worker2 always processes partition 2.
-Now suppose the server2 goes down.
-What must happen is that worker1 will take both partition 1 and 2, and, as soon as worker2 comes back online, it starts processing the partition 2 again, so worker1 can release partition 2 and focus only on partition 1.
+Now suppose server2 goes down.
+What must happen is that worker1 will take both partition 1 and 2, and, as soon as worker2 comes back online, it starts processing partition 2 again, so worker1 can release partition 2 and focus only on partition 1.

-However, how worker1 knows that worker2 stopped processing those items?
+However, how is worker1 to know that worker2 stopped processing those items?
 Seems like RPC communication would solve it, but it would mean more complexity, exposing ports, standing up tiny RPC server threads (with gRPC, let's say), but turns out there is a better solution if a shared memory cluster is at hand (such as Memcache or Redis): building a distributed locking system.

 ### Failover and Locking

 The idea is simple: mimic a regular multi-thread locking mechanism (```lock``` keyword for C#, ```synchronized``` in java or any Mutex implementation) on a distributed cross-process, cross-server system.
 That way, worker1 would acquire a persistent lock over partition 1, and worker2 over partition 2.
 In turn, worker1 will continuously try to acquire a short-lived lock on partition 2.
-Worker2 will never release the lock on partition 2, only if the server goes down.
-In that case, as the worker1 is constant trying to get the lock on partition 2, it will soon acquire the lock, process it and release the lock as soon as possible, so that whenever the worker2 comes back online, the lock will be released for it to acquire a persistent lock again.
+Worker2 will never release the lock on partition 2 unless it goes down.
+In that case, as the worker1 is constantly trying to get the lock on partition 2, it will soon acquire the lock, process it and release the lock as soon as possible, so that whenever worker2 comes back online, the lock will be released for it to acquire a persistent lock again.

 ### Distributed Locker Implementation